None-later/GDPR.Application.Docs/README.md

-# Privacy Central Privacy Platform Documentation
+# Privacy Central - Privacy Platform Documentation

 Welcome to the Privacy Platform documentation pages.
 From here you can browse to helpful pages and articles to support out of the box Application Stubs, Installation and Configuration activites, Support and Troubleshooting and how to write your own application stubs that can be imported or used by the platform.

 ##  End-user Topics

 If you are an end user, reference the [end user documentation](./End%20User/README.md).

+##  Tenant Topics

+If you are an end user, reference the [operation documentation](./Operation/README.md).

 ## High-Level Topics (Administrators)